thephpleague/factory-muffin/UPGRADING.md

 The `attributesFor` function no longer accepts a class name as the first argument, and the `generateAttr` function no longer accepts a class name as a second argument.
 Please pass an actual model instance to both functions instead.

-We now require php 5.3.3 as a minimum version.
-This is an increase on our previous requirement of php 5.3.0.
+We now require PHP 5.3.3 as a minimum version.
+This is an increase on our previous requirement of PHP 5.3.0.

 ### Installing This Version